Substance Use

 Social Situations

-The impact extends beyond individual struggles into social situations as well.
+The impact extends into social situations as well.
 Those battling anxiety might steer clear from interactions due to fear.
-People dealing with addiction could isolate themselves out of shame about their drug abuse.

 Day-to-Day Activities

 Beyond work performance and social relationships, these conditions also hamper basic daily tasks such as maintaining personal hygiene or preparing meals.
-The emotional toll from living under constant stress, coupled with the physical demands posed by managing an addiction, makes it crucial for treatment plans to address both conditions simultaneously.
+The emotional toll from living under constant stress, along with the physical demands posed by managing an addiction, makes it crucial for treatment plans to address both conditions simultaneously.

 Treatment Options